-If you suspect an environmental incident has occurred at a site, contact our 24/7 Environmental Hotline on 0800 504 639.
+If you suspect an environmental incident has occurred at a site, contact the Northland Regional Council 24/7 Environmental Hotline on 0800 504 639.

-A map displaying the site locations is available on www.nrc.govt.nz/swimming or a list can be collected from reception at the council's office on Water Street, Whangārei.
+A map displaying the site locations is available on www.nrc.govt.nz/swimming during the season, or a list can be collected from reception at NRC’s office on Water Street, Whangārei.

-The last samples will be collected on Monday 4 March 2019, with results available Wednesday 6 March 2019.
+The last samples will be collected on Monday 7 March 2022, with results available on Wednesday 9 March 2022.

 Results are updated weekly during the sampling season on the Land, Air, Water Aotearoa (LAWA) website - Northland Region.
-A paper copy of the weekly results is also available on request from reception at the council's office on Water Street, Whangārei.
+A paper copy of the weekly results is also available on request from reception at the council's office at 36 Water Street, Whangārei.

 You can find more information on the Recreational Swimming Water Quality Programme at the following sites:

-If you wish to speak to someone about the programme, contact the our State of the Environment team on 0800 002 004.
+If you wish to speak to someone about the programme, contact the team on 0800 002 004.